 Tattoo removal cream works by progressively fading your tattoo away.
 These creams usually contain natural ingredients that are 100% safe, tested, and kind on your skin.

 There is some debate about whether or not these creams are effective.
 You should note that they are not an instant fix, and it will take a lot of time and patience to remove the tattoo from your skin successfully.

-If you’re considering tattoo removal, laser removal is usually the best effective treatment.
-In most cases, laser removal can remove 100% of the tattoo from your skin – these results aren’t guaranteed with removal creams.
+If you’re also considering tattoo removal, laser removal is usually the best effective treatment.
+In most cases, laser removal can also remove 100% of the tattoo from your skin – these results aren’t guarantee with removal creams.